 It’s time to step up into your own power and potential

-In 2011 we partnered with not-for-profit The Hunger Project Australia, and out of that grew the Business Chicks Immersion and Leadership Program – a fully immersive six-day trip that has proven completely transformative for all involved.
+In 2011 we partnered with not-for-profit The Hunger Project Australia, and out of that grew the Business Chicks Immersion Program – a fully immersive six-day trip that has proven completely transformative for all involved.

 If you’re ready to play a bigger game and step up into your own power and true leadership potential, this is your opportunity.
 If you have ever wanted to do something that makes a difference, that changes who you are and who you could be, then this is what you need.
 The process of transformation and leadership starts with your commitment to fundraise or personally invest a minimum of $10,000 to The Hunger Project Australia, which goes directly toward empowering women and men to end global hunger.